-Impacts from bycatch and bycatch mortality vary across fisheries, and can have adverse biological, economic, and social consequences.
+Some level of bycatch is inherent in fishing operations.
+Impacts from bycatch and bycatch mortality vary across fisheries, and can, in some cases, have adverse biological, economic, and social consequences.
 Bycatch can negatively affect protected species by harming individuals, contributing to population declines, and impeding population recovery.
 Similarly, bycatch of fish can contribute to overfishing and impede efforts to rebuild fish stocks, or have negative economic and social impacts to fishermen and communities that rely on the economic benefits from a fishery or fish for food.
 Bycatch can also have ecological impacts by altering the availability of predators and prey that affect marine ecosystems and fishery productivity.
 Further, bycatch of habitat-forming benthic species like corals and sponges can damage important habitats for fish and other species.
 Working with partners and stakeholders, NOAA Fisheries has made significant advancements to improve the selectivity of fishing gear and modify fishing practices to reduce bycatch.
 However, bycatch still occurs because numerous species often inhabit the same productive areas of the ocean.

 What is NOAA Fisheries Doing About Bycatch?